brainlife/docs/docs/apps/helloworld.md

 #PBS -l walltime=00:05:00
 ```

-!!! note
-    You will receive all input parameters from Brainlife through a JSON file named `config.json` which is created by Brainlife when your App is executed.
-As an App developer, you will define what parameters need to be entered by the user and input datasets later when you register your App on Brainlife.

-The following lines parse the `config.json` using `jq` and the value of `t1` to the main part of the application which we will create later.
+The following lines parse the `config.json` (explained below) using `jq` and the value of `t1` to the main part of the application which we will create later.

 ```bash
 #parse config.json for input parameters